leoarthurwall/claromentis-ui/README.md

 ![custom dropdown menu](public/images/customDropdown.png)

 With this came a new challenge, which was the off dropdown mouse click to close the dropdown.
-The quickest solution for this was to implement a transparent overlay  covering the screen, that is "visible" when the dropdown is opened, and when clicked triggers the dropdown state to close.
+The quickest solution for this was to implement a transparent overlay  covering the screen, that is "visible" when the dropdown is opened, and when clicked triggers the dropdown state to closed (false).
 This enabled a click anywhere outside of the dropdown to close it.

 ## LIGHTHOUSE SCORE